Credit points: 15

 Melbourne (Bundoora), 2021, Semester 2, Blended

 Maximum enrolment sizeN/A

 Subject Instance Co-ordinatorLuke Prendergast

-One 2.0 hours unscheduled online class per week on any day including weekend from week 31 to week 43 and delivered via online.
+One 2.00 h unscheduled online class per week on any day including weekend during the day from week 30 to week 42 and delivered via online.